HarkHorning/Fun-Blog/README.md

 ## I used ejs, node, express, and mongoDB

 This dynamic website is stores it's blog content on a MongoDB database.
+Some login features are currently enabled.
+User account creation and features are coming soon.

-meant as a fun blog concept for me to develope further in the future.
+This project is meant as a fun blog concept for me to develope further in the future.